ota-meshi/eslint-plugin-astro/docs/rules/prefer-class-list-directive.md

 > require `class:list` directives instead of `class` with expressions

-- :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.
+- 🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

-## :book: Rule Details
+## 📖 Rule Details

 This rule aims to replace the `class` attribute with expression with the `class:list` directive.